Skip Maine state header navigation

 Maine State Government

-purpose of this standard, Blackberry devices are currently the only mobile
+standard, Blackberry devices are currently the only mobile device that is

-device that is supported by the Office of Information Technology for connection
+supported by the Office of Information Technology for connection to the

-be one Blackberry device per user unless the Blackberry is configured with a
+device per user unless the Blackberry is configured with a generic e-mail

 No personal devices will be added to the Blackberry Enterprise Server.